Sid Vicious: Death and aftermath

 Anne Beverley later claimed that Vicious and Spungen had made a suicide pact and that Vicious's death was not accidental.
 She produced a handwritten note, which she said she found in the pocket of Vicious's leather jacket, reading "We had a death pact, and I have to keep my half of the bargain.
 Please bury me next to my baby.
 Bury me in my leather jacket, jeans and motorcycle boots.
 Goodbye."
 According to Deborah Spungen, Vicious wrote a letter to her when he was last hospitalized, saying approximately the same thing.
 "We always knew that we would go to the same place when we died", he wrote.
 "We so much wanted to die together in each other's arms.
 I cry every time I think about that.
 I promised my baby that I would kill myself if anything ever happened to her, and she promised me the same.
 This is my final commitment to my love."
 Spungen was Jewish, and is buried in a Jewish cemetery in Pennsylvania.
-As an inter-faith burial was not possible, Sid's body was cremated at Garden State Crematory in New Jersey.
-According to Polk, Beverley asked Deborah Spungen if she could scatter Vicious' ashes over Nancy's grave and Spungen said no. Regardless, Polk said that Jerry Only drove Beverley, her sister, and two of Vicious' friends, to Nancy's gravesite, where Beverley scattered Sid's ashes.
+As an inter-faith burial was not possible, Vicious's body was cremated at Garden State Crematory in New Jersey.
+According to Polk, Beverley asked Deborah Spungen if she could scatter Vicious's ashes over Nancy's grave and Spungen said no. Regardless, Polk said that Jerry Only drove Beverley, her sister, and two of Vicious's friends, to Nancy's gravesite, where Beverley scattered Vicious's ashes.

 By the time of Vicious's death, he and Spungen were internationally notorious.
 His death made the front pages of most New York newspapers for days, and Robinson's apartment building was thronged by reporters.
 Robinson would soon change her name.
-The first of many posthumous albums appeared in 1980; Sid Vicious, released by EMI sub-label Innocent Records, has as its jacket image the photo of Vicious's body being removed from 63 Bank St.
+The first of many posthumous albums appeared in 1980; the live bootleg recording Sid Vicious has as its jacket image the photo of Vicious's body being removed from 63 Bank St.

+Jones, his former Sex Pistols bandmate, wrote in his autobiography that Vicious' estate passed to maternal cousins.

 Legacy

-Several online sources state that the estate of Sid Vicious continues to earn approximately $400,000 annually in royalties.
-These statements are not verified.
-In Lonely Boy, Jones states that Vicious' estate passed to maternal cousins.
+In the years after his death, Vicious retained his status as a cultural symbol of the first wave of British punk, with his life and work serving as the subject for works of theatre, music, film and television.